AlbertL7/Report_Writing_Pandoc-Latex/README.md

 ### Make Generat_Report.sh Executable
 `chmod +x Generate_Report.sh`

-## Use
+## How to Use

 ### Example Usage

 `./Generate_Report.sh Markdown/School_Lab_Template.md school_lab.pdf`

 #### NOtE
-The picture will not populate ane will replace with the description
+- The picture will not populate ane will replace with the description
+- This was tested on the latest release of Kali Linux date 07/15/2023